christianhaitian/PortMaster/ports.md

 Title="Heart_of_Darkness ."
 Desc="Heart of Darkness using the hode reimplementation of the engine developed by Amazing Studio.
 Just add your own Heart of Darkness game files to the ports/hode/gamedata folder." porter="Jetup" locat="Heart%20of%20Darkness.zip"

+Title="Hocoslamfy ."
+Desc="You are a small bee and you must fly to avoid the bamboo shoots.
+Hocoslamfy files are already included and ready to go." porter="Cebion" locat="hocoslamfy.zip" runtype="rtr"

 Title="Hurrican ."
 Desc="Turrican port by Thrimbor.
 Just add the data and lang folders from here to the ports/hurrican folder or just launch Hurrican from the ports menu in Emulationstation and it will download the files and install them automatically." porter="romadu" locat="Hurrican.zip"

 Title="Hydra_Castle_Labyrinth ."
 Desc="Hydra Castle Labyrinth is a platform game with some old school action.
 It's also reminiscent of games of the 16 bit era." porter="Christian_Haitian" locat="Hydra%20Castle%20Labyrinth.zip" runtype="rtr"